-Zen Organic Farm covers 250,000 square feet and is located in the northern New Territories area of Ta Kwu Ling.
+Covering 250,000 square feet, Zen Organic Farm is located in the northern New Territories area of Ta Kwu Ling.
 Taste delicious fruit and green vegetables harvested at the peak of their flavour and nutritional value.
 Relax in their garden where you can enjoy beautiful flowering and decorative plants.
 The farm offers half and full day educational programmes for schools and group visitors.
-This is a private farm so visitors must contact Joey Ng on 6692 2671 in advance of their visit.
+This is a private farm so visitors must contact Joey Ng on +852 66922671 or via email firstname.lastname@example.org in advance of their visit.
 The entry fee is $30 which can be exchanged for drinks or organic produce of the same value.

-Common Farms offers locally grown vegetables in the heart of Hong Kong.
-Now in Aberdeen, Common Farms started on Cheung Chau Island and has continued to grow.
+Here you will find locally grown vegetables in the heart of Hong Kong.
+Located in Aberdeen, Common Farms started on Cheung Chau Island and has continued to grow.
 They’ve expanded their network of local farms and cater to Michelin-starred and home chefs alike, providing delicious, nutritious, and low-carbon footprint microgreens, edible flowers, and specialty herbs.
 Take a tour or attend a workshop with the family to learn more about how to go from seed to table.
+You can even buy seeds there and start your own small garden.
 Common Farms can share how they’ve optimised space by going vertical.
 Fun fact: their indoor farms use idle industrial space to grow over 10x the amount of produce as an equivalently sized outdoor farm.

-Go Green Organic Farm features a pineapple theme so what’s not to like?
+If a pineapple theme makes you happy (guilty), what’s not to like about Go Green Organic Farm?
 They have alpacas to pet, a children’s playground, a pineapple gallery and handicraft workshops so there’s plenty of entertainment and education to take part in.
-Go Green is located in the New Territories.
+You can even bring your dog along…if you follow the rules.

-Mapopo Community Farm welcomes you to come to the farm market to buy vegetables, to participate in activities or just to visit the village.
+At Mapopo, you’re welcome to come to the farm market to buy vegetables, to participate in activities or just to visit the village.
 The community farm market sells fresh vegetables produced in the village, eco-friendly daily necessities, grains and oil along with other local products.
-They offer guided tours and fun workshops but are currently on hold so be sure to check back to see when these are back on.
+They offer guided tours and fun workshops (be sure to check ahead to ensure these are back on).

-Holiday Farm is a natural education interactive farm in operation since 1992.
-They aim to promote green culture and an environmentally friendly lifestyle.
+A natural education, interactive farm in operation since 1992, Holiday Farm aims to promote green culture and an environmentally friendly lifestyle.
 Come to the farm to take in the beautiful scenery, enjoy the fruit garden and discover various animals.
-The kids can take part in creative and original activities including D.I.Y. activities like bread making, scarecrow making and more.
+Kids can take part in creative and original activities including D.I.Y. activities like bread making, scarecrow making and more.
 There’s also a playground and slides.